sebdah/aws-ec2-assign-elastic-ip/README.md

 The `aws-ec2-assign-elastic-ip` should work fine on Linux, Mac OS X and Microsoft Windows.
 Please submit an issue if you have any issues with any of the platforms.

+We currently support Python 2.6 and 2.7.
+Python 3 support is missing as [`boto`](https://github.com/boto/boto) only supports the 2.x series at the moment.

 Required IAM permissions
 ------------------------